-Currently Bunkline Outfitters provides all of your Chateaugay Swag needs.
+Currently Everything Campers provides all of your Chateaugay Swag needs.

-Camp Chateaugay provides 1 x T-shirt for all campers but we also suggest logging on to www.bunkline.com and choosing some other clothing and swag for the summer, such as a hoodie, pair of shorts and a back up T-Shirt.
+Camp Chateaugay provides 1 x T-shirt for all campers but we also suggest logging on to Everything Camper and choosing some other clothing and swag for the summer, such as a hoodie, pair of shorts and a back up T-Shirt.
 There is a wide range of merchandise to choose from, including: Water bottles, tie-dye T-Shirts, sweats, PJs, athletic wear, tank tops, swim wear, leggings, long sleeve tops, hats, baseball caps, jackets, postcards, stickers, blankets, and back packs.